Skip to content

 ”Notification (jira): transition ‘Blocked’ not available”The “Blocked” status doesn’t exist on your Jira board.
 Check which transitions are available and set transition_to accordingly.
 The log message lists the available transitions.

 No notifications firing at allCheck that channels arrays are not empty and that integration credentials are set.
 Notifications read from .cliq/resolved_settings.json — if cliq run hasn’t been executed yet, this file won’t exist.
-Run cliq doctor test all to verify all integrations.
+Run cliq doctor all to verify all integrations.

 Phase events not appearingMake sure on_phase_start and/or on_phase_complete are configured in notifications.
 These events are opt-in — they don’t fire unless you add channels for them.